pzerger/cheatsheets/Markdown_Cheatsheet.md

 [back to top](#markdown-cheat-sheet)
 # Tables
 Tables are supported by GFM, but are not part of basic Markdown.
 You can use colons to align your table columns, as shown below.
 Note the single right colon in column 2 means right-aligned, the colons to left and right of column 4 means center-aligned.
-Column 1 is lef-aligned (the default).
+Column 1 is left-aligned (the default).

 \| Column 1      | Column 2        | Column 3   |

 \| ------------- |---------------: | :--------: |

 \| col 3 is      | center-aligned  | test       |

 \| col 2 is      | right-aligned   | dev        |

 \| col 1 is      | left-aligned    | prod       |

 which renders like this:

 | Column 1      | Column 2        | Column 3   |
 | ------------- |---------------: | :--------: |